Skip to main content

 Clone the repository and start all services:

-This starts the core API server (port 3010), blockchain scanners, webhook dispatcher, and the checkout UI.
+This starts all services including Java backends (xpay-user, xpay-merchant, xpay-eth, xpay-tron, xpay-sui), blockchain scanners, and the checkout UI.
 Verify everything is running:

 All services should show a Up status.